 - Vitamin C

-Vitamin C supplements pose a variety of skin benefits, such as repairing damaged skin cells, boosting collagen production, delaying skin aging, and assisting in wound healing (12).
+Vitamin C supplements offer a variety of skin benefits, such as repairing damaged skin cells, boosting collagen production, delaying skin aging, and assisting in wound healing (12).

 II.
 Cosmetic Procedures

-Cosmetic surgeries for getting rid of excess skin include abdominoplasty (tummy tuck) and mastopexy (breast lift).
+Cosmetic surgeries for getting rid of excess skin include liposuction, abdominoplasty (tummy tuck), and mastopexy (breast lift).

 These treatments can potentially reverse skin damage and regenerate the elastic fiber system and collagen (12).
 However, please consult your dermatologist before undergoing any cosmetic procedure to understand the side effects.